Supporting community projects

 Kansas City Data Center (Missouri)

-City of Kansas City, Clay County & Platte County
+City of Kansas City, Clay County and Platte County

 Sarpy County